-(EPMs 14937- ActivEX 100%)
+(EPMs 14937 - ActivEX 100%)

-The Barambah Gold Project is located in south-east Queensland between the towns of Gayndah and Goomeri, 215 kilometres due north-west of Brisbane (Figure 1 & 7).
-The project tenure comprises EPM 14937(Barambah) for a total of 9 sub-blocks and encompass an area of 28 km2 (Figure 6).
+The Barambah Gold Project is located in south-east Queensland between the towns of Gayndah and Goomeri, 215 kilometres due north-west of Brisbane (Figure 1 & 11).
+The project tenure comprises EPM 14937(Barambah) for a total of 9 sub-blocks and encompass an area of 28 km2.

 The Barambah deposit consists of several gold and silver mineralised veins hosted by the Aranbanga Volcanic Group which consist of a number of polymictic to monomictic pyroclastic breccias, rhyolitic lapilli-ash tuff and rhyolitic airfall lapilli-ash tuff and lesser intrusive andesite .
 The veins are cut by quartz-feldspar phyric rhyolitic dykes, particularly to the north of historic mining.
-Field observations, age relationships and regional geological dating, suggest an approximate age of ~220 ± 5 Ma for the deposit.
+Field observations, age relationships and regional geological dating, suggest an approximate age of \sim 220 \pm 5 Ma for the deposit.

 To date drill testing has been confined along strike of the Barambah open pit with the delineation of a maiden JORC Resource by the Company in 2015.
 The Aranbanga Volcanic Group is host to numerous auriferous epithermal quartz vein systems and deeper CSAMT targets along the main Barambah trend which to date remain partially tested by drilling.
-The Company is reviewing funding options for a drill focussed exploration program to grow the current gold resource base at the Barambah Gold Project and carry out deeper drilling beneath the Barambah open pit to test significant CSAMT conductors.
+The Company is reviewing funding options to advance the Barambah Gold Project.